LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 * ``j`` is worth ``8``
 * ``k`` is worth ``10``

-The new data structure for storing point values is more efficient.
-Can you think of why?
+With the old format, to find the point value for a letter, the program must iterate over each key in ``oldScoreKey`` and check if the letter is inside the array paired with that key.
+This search within a search is inefficient.

-With the old data structure, to find the point value for a letter you would need to iterate over each point value and see if the letter is found in the array of letters that have that value.
-In the new data structure has the letters themselves as keys which makes it much faster to lookup the point value.
+In the new data structure, the letters themselves are keys, so a single search will identify a point value.

 .. admonition:: Example